Intro

 You can do everything on a Mac you do on Linux, but not vice versa.
 For example, if you want to build a mobile app for iOS, Xcode is there for you.
 If you want to use VSCode, of course both offers that too.
 If you prefer command line, Mac offers terminal too.

-Bottom Line
+Bottom Line for Beginners

 Mac is arguably more robust, all rounded, trustworthy without tinkering and straight forward for your programming needs as well as personal needs.
 I can only suggest you to use Linux if you simply don’t like Apple or costly device.
 But again, you can always get a used MacBook.
 It’s worth just getting a MacBook to not use Linux.
 Haha, I know I am biased.